 In the Beginning

 After shooting on the Highway to Hell for two years, Squiers and Ferguson approached AC/DC’s management to seek partnership with the band for a world-wide commercial release.
-After countless attempts for a face-to-face with the band's fortress, the duo sent a proof of concept edit for review, and while the band said they, “weren’t quite ready to make a historic piece while we're still making history,” AC/DC liked what they saw.
+And while the band said they, “weren’t quite ready to make a historic piece while we're still making history,” AC/DC liked what they saw.

 Blow Up Your Podcast